Toy Invention Series

 45-90 Min Per Lesson

-A toy inventor's paddle boat barely moves when it's wound up and released.
-Students investigate how elastic potential energy converts into kinetic energy and motion, and how Newton's Third Law explains why a paddle pushing back on water drives a boat forward.
-Through controlled tinkering sessions, they test different paddle shapes and materials, then use what they discover to design rubber-band-powered boats that paddle for at least 10 seconds in a bin of water.
+A toy inventor's rubber-band paddle boat barely moves when it's wound up and released — and your students are recruited as the engineers who fix it.
+They investigate how elastic potential energy converts into kinetic energy and motion, and how Newton's Third Law explains why a paddle pushing back on water drives a boat forward.
+Through controlled tinkering sessions, students test different paddle shapes and materials, then design rubber-band-powered boats that paddle for at least 10 seconds in a bin of water.

 What Students Learn